kaihendry/dabase.com/content/blog/slow-logs.md

 SQL queries are often constructed by an Object–Relational Mapping (ORM) tool, which can result in poorly performing queries.
 Every ORM framework offers an "escape hatch" to run a SQL query directly; this is what you might leverage to bypass the ORM and deliver your optimized performant SQL query.

 Though more often that not, the design of the UI or API is at fault.
 Asking for too much data, allowing for too many arguments or [not paginating results correctly](https://planetscale.com/blog/mysql-pagination), can result in slow queries that destabilise your platform.
-APIs are hard to fix, as they are often consumed by many clients & integrations, and changing the API is a breaking change.
+APIs are hard to fix, as they are often consumed by existing clients & integrations, and changing the API is a breaking change.